priv-kweihmann/meta-buildutils/README.md

 To protect a variable from being changed you have to add the variable name to **LAYER_SANITY_PROT_VARS**.
 **LAYER_SANITY_PROT_VARS** is a list of regular expression separated by spaces.

 To protect a files from being changed you have to add the file name (with relative path if needed) to **LAYER_SANITY_PROT_FILES**.

 ### Examples

-Let's say you want the varibale **EXTRA_OEMAKE** not being altered by any bbappend - then all you have insert into your recipe is
+Let's say you want the variable **EXTRA_OEMAKE** not being altered by any bbappend - then all you have insert into your recipe is

 ```bitbake
 LAYER_SANITY_PROT_VARS += "EXTRA_OEMAKE.*"
 ```

-if now any of the bbappends try to modify the content of the variable an message will be shown with the change done.
+if now any of the bbappends tries to modify the content of the variable an message will be shown with the change done.

-If you also want to 'protect' the file __defconfig__ ass the following into your recipe
+If you also want to 'protect' the file __defconfig__ add the following into your recipe

 ```bitbake
 LAYER_SANITY_PROT_FILES += "defconfig"